FeisalAlaswad/PlantUCD-dataset-full/README.md

 # PlantUCD Dataset

 **Description:**
-PlantUCD_dataset is a comprehensive collection of PlantUML code paired with corresponding software requirements, designed to assist in understanding and modeling software systems.
+PlantUCD_dataset is a comprehensive collection of PlantUML code paired with corresponding software requirements, designed for Neural Machine Translation (NMT) in automatic class diagram modeling.

 ## Dataset Overview
-- **Total Records:** X (Replace with the actual count of records)
 - **File Format:**
   - JSON file containing all dataset records.
-  - Supporting files include `.txt` (PlantUML full code), `.png` (class diagram images), and metadata.
+  - Supporting files include `.txt` (PlantUML full code), `.png` (class diagram images).

 ## Structure of a Record
 Each record in the dataset includes the following fields: